Created on

 This FQN must resolve to the IPv6 address of the FortiGate interface set as the source interface in the firewall policy matching client traffic.

-Considering that option 'set auth-redirect-addr' is currently not supported for IPv6 traffic, the global setting 'set portal-addr6' under firewall auth-portal must be used as per example below:
+Considering that the option 'set auth-redirect-addr' is currently not supported for IPv6 traffic, the global setting 'set portal-addr6' under firewall auth-portal must be used as in the following example:

 set portal-addr6 "ipv6-saml-portal.colombas.lab"